Spring Garden Revival

 Professional Mulch Selection & Soil Health Benefits for Plymouth's Glacial Till & Rocky New England Terrain

 Plymouth’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay near the coast.
-The region’s acidic pH (5.5-6.5) influences mulch selection and plant health.
-Mulching offers significant benefits: moisture retention (reducing evaporation by 25-50%), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), and weed suppression with a 2-4 inch layer.
-Organic mulches—shredded hardwood, aged wood chips, compost blends, pine bark—improve soil structure and organic matter.
-Inorganic options like decorative stone are suitable for pathways or specialty uses.
+The region’s acidic pH (5.5-6.5) influences mulch selection, as does drainage and organic matter content.
+Mulching offers significant benefits: moisture retention (reducing evaporation by 25-50%), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), weed suppression at 2-4 inch depths, and improved soil structure.
+Organic mulches (shredded hardwood, aged wood chips, compost, pine bark) are preferred for most landscapes, while inorganic options (limestone gravel, decorative stone) suit specialty uses.
 Always avoid mulch sourced from invasive species and coordinate with the MA Division of Fisheries & Wildlife for best practices.

 Plymouth Stormwater Management & MS4 Compliance Through Strategic Mulching

-Strategic mulching is a key best management practice (BMP) for stormwater control and MS4 permit compliance under the Clean Water Act and MassDEP Stormwater Standards.
-Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters pollutants from stormwater before they reach waterways.
-Enhanced infiltration and organic matter help moderate stormwater temperature and reduce phosphorus and nitrogen loading.
-Erosion control blankets and mulch are used on slopes and drainage channels, especially during construction.
-Immediate cleanup of mulch from impervious surfaces and proper installation on slopes are required.
-For MS4 program coordination, contact: Plymouth Engineering Division
+Strategic mulching is a key best management practice (BMP) for stormwater management and MS4 compliance under the Clean Water Act and MassDEP Stormwater Standards.
+Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and enhances infiltration, thereby filtering pollutants and moderating stormwater temperature.
+These benefits help protect local waterways from sediment and nutrient loading.
+Erosion control applications include slope stabilization, drainage channel protection, and temporary measures during construction.
+Proper installation and immediate cleanup of mulch from impervious surfaces are required to prevent washout and maintain compliance.
+For technical guidance, coordinate with:

 169 Camelot Drive, Plymouth, MA 02360